jemin555/CSHELL/README.md

 a) JDollarpart-1=>  Module (1-8) + JWP
 b) JDollarpart2 =>  J$p2  indicates  100 wide  framework
+and  J@ framework focused for Mathematical statistics and  Datascience in year  2017 and  such  concept is  now  removed   and  updated  in  oakjava7(Java7.0)... and  now  only  mathematical  statistics concept  is  now found in j@  at  JDollarpart2..

 c) JDollarpart3 =>  WSON,J$AGENT,etc
 d) JDollarpart4 => J$AdvancedBusiness-p1 with  JITZMobiles
 e) JDollarpart5 => J$Military,J$Security  ,J$APPS,and  J$Prosperity .